rubpluszz/fudge_game/README.md

 # fudge_game
-A text browser role-playing game based on the fudgi role-playing system using django.
+A text browser role-playing game based on the FUDGE role-playing system using django.